2600hz/kazoo/applications/hotornot/doc/README.md

 # Hot or Not *Call rating*

-This application serves `rate_req` requests.
+This application serves `rate_req` AMQP requests.

-Rates stored in "ratedeck" database.
+Rates are stored in a system-wide "ratedeck" database.

-Each rate is separate doceument:
+Each rate is separate document:

 ```JSON
 {
     "_id": "f36cac061205f7a0f7fde6b4d3370bf9",